Visualizations for Linear Training#

 For trainees#

 After trainees finish a training run, a set of visualizations of their behavior is displayed in tabs.
-The number of tabs depends on whether the reference solution was provided.
 Tab Score Development contains Score Development, Score Scatter Plot, and table of other trainees.
 Since the trainees should decode all information easily without further guidance, the interface is straightforward.